 Waking up the day after a particularly grueling workout with a super-sore bod is bittersweet.
 You’re probably stoked that you #crushedit during your latest sweat sesh, but you’re seriously wondering whether you’re too achy for that tempo run scheduled to start in 30 minutes.
 Well, according to Victor Romano, MD, an Illinois-based orthopedic surgeon who specializes in sports medicine, discerning whether you should tough it out or opt for a much-needed rest day really comes down to understanding your actual symptoms and how to best treat them.

-Ask yourself these three questions if you think you’re just too sore to hit the gym.
+Ask yourself these four questions if you think you’re just too sore to hit the gym.

 1. Is anything swelling up?